postsharp/Metalama.Patterns/doc/npc.md

 5) Method accesses property of a class that does not implement INotifyPropertyChange and does not have the aspect.
 6) Method assigns return value within exception handling block.

-Other validators will "approve" the method, causing the exception to be accepted even if there were errors.
+Some other validators will "approve" the method, causing the it to be accepted even if there would be other errors.
 For example, IdempotentMethodValidator will accept method calls to idempotent (pure) methods as their result would never depend on properties that can change.
 Referring to the above case, idempotent static method is usable and will not create error requiring [SafeForDependencyAnalysis].

-**The problem** of having one attribute for the whole method body is that once suppressed, the user may not be aware of another problem with the property after it changes slightly, unless they remove the attribute.
+**The problem** of having one attribute for the whole method body is that once suppressed, the user may not be aware of another problem with the property after the code changes slightly, unless they remove the attribute.

 ### Manual dependencies
 User can choose and specify a custom dependencies using `Depends.On(this.Property.AnotherProperty)` construct.

-However, **using any manual dependency disables** the automatic analysis, leading to a need to specify all the dependencies in the property.
+However, **using any manual dependency disables the automatic analysis**, leading to a need to specify all the dependencies in the property.

 ## Evaluation Model
 The aspect uses a stack of thread-static contexts.
 A new context is pushed every time instrumented class method (including accessors) are executed and popped when the method exits.

-When change of a property of an instrumented object is registered one of the following happens:
+When change of a property of an instrumented object is registered, one of the following happens:
-1) If the object is on top of the stack, the change to the property is stored in an "accumulator".
+1) If the object is on the top of the stack, the change to the property is stored in an "accumulator".
-2) If the object is not on top of the stack, the change is immediately transformed into events being fired. (this occurs only for publicly accessible fields).
+2) If the object is not on the top of the stack, the change is immediately transformed into events being fired. (this occurs only for publicly accessible fields).

 To monitor changes to own fields, all fields are instrumented and their "set value" is monitored (are promoted to properties).
-When a fields change occurs, the aspect retrieves a list of dependent properties and pushes change to these properties to the accumulator.
+When a field change occurs, the aspect retrieves a list of dependent properties and pushes change to these properties to the accumulator.

 When a method exits, the one of the following occurs:
 1) If the object on the top of the stack does not change after removing the current context, nothing happens and the property changes that were registered are kept in the accumulator.
 This is a case of